-- A. Literature: - > ENGL 301 Themes in Literature (4) Jrs & Srs onlyStudents who complete the Literature requirement will be able to read literature for pleasure and understanding, and think, read, and write critically about literary texts within a broad cultural context. - ➤ Two of the following courses, each from a different area. - B. Visual Arts:
+- A. Literature: - > ENGL 301 Themes in Literature (4) Jrs & Srs only Students who complete the Literature requirement will be able to read literature for pleasure and understanding, and think, read, and write critically about literary texts within a broad cultural context. - ➤ Two of the following courses, each from a different area, of at least 3 credits each. - B. Visual Arts: